daniel-koehn/GERMAINE/README.md

 # GERMAINE

-2D acoustic FDFD modelling and FWI code, which I developed together with Denise De Nil.
+2D acoustic FDFD modelling, FWI and RTM code, which I developed together with Denise De Nil.

-The 2D Frequency Domain Finite-Difference (FDFD) Code GERMAINE solves the 2D Helmholtz equation using a 9-point FD stencil with PML absorbing boundary conditions according to
+The Frequency Domain Finite-Difference (FDFD) Code GERMAINE solves the 2D isotropic acoustic wave equation using a 9-point mixed-grid FD stencil with PML absorbing boundary conditions according to

-- I. Singer, E. Turkel, 2004, A perfectly matched layer for the Helmholtz equation in a semi-infinite strip.
-Journal of Computational Physics, 201(2), 439-465.
+- Hustedt, B., Operto, S., and Virieux, J. (2004) Mixed-grid and staggered-grid finite difference methods for frequency domain acoustic wave modelling.
+Geophysical Journal International, 157:1269–1296.
-- Z. Chen, D. Cheng, W. Feng, H. Yang, 2013, An optimal 9-point finite difference scheme for the Helmholtz equation with PML, Int.
-J. Numer.
-Anal.
-Model., 10, 389-410.
+- Operto, S., Virieux, J., Ribodetti, A. and Anderson, J.A.
+(2009) Finite-difference frequency-domain modeling of viscoacoustic wave propagation in 2D tilted transversely isotropic (TTI) media.
+Geophysics 74(5):T75-T95.

 The forward wavefield is calculated via a LU-decompostion and forward/backward substitution using UMFPACK, which is part of the sparse matrix library SuiteSparse:

 http://faculty.cse.tamu.edu/davis/suitesparse.html

-The code is parallelized with MPI using a very simple shot parallelization.
+The code is parallelized with MPI using a very simple shot-frequency parallelization.
 The FWI code is based on the adjoint state-method with quasi-Newton l-BFGS optimization (Nocedal & Wright 2006).

 GERMAINE is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, version 2.0 of the License only.